A national Lynch syndrome registry

 Grant award: £146,955

 Lynch syndrome is a genetic condition that increases the lifetime risk of bowel cancer to up to 80%.
-Professor Sir John Burn working with Dr Jem Rashbass at Health Data Insight CiC will create a national registry of people with Lynch syndrome to help inform surveillance, treatment and care of people with the condition.
+Professor Sir John Burn, working with Dr Jem Rashbass at Health Data Insight CiC, created a national registry of people with Lynch syndrome to help inform surveillance, treatment and care of people with the condition.

 The challenge